Iowa State University

 About the Catalog

-The Iowa State University Catalog is a one-year publication which lists all academic policies, and procedures.
-Versions prior to 2011 were two-year publications.
-New courses and programs take effect in the fall term.
+The Iowa State University Catalog is a one-year publication, which lists all academic policies, and procedures.
+Versions prior to 2011 were two-year publications and available in hard copy as well as online.

 The catalog also includes information for fees; curriculum requirements; first-year courses of study for over 100 undergraduate majors; course descriptions for nearly 5000 undergraduate and graduate courses; and a listing of faculty members at Iowa State University.

-New courses developed and offered since catalog publication can be found on the Web at www.iastate.edu/catalog/exp/.
+New courses and programs take effect in the fall term.
+New courses developed and offered since catalog publication are called experimental courses.
+A list can be found on the Web at www.registrar.iastate.edu/faculty-staff/courses/explistings.

 Every effort has been made to make the catalog accurate as of the date of publication.
 However, all policies, procedures, fees, and charges are subject to change at any time by appropriate action of the faculty, the university administration, or the Board of Regents, State of Iowa.